dbaltor/banking-demo-api/README.md

 ## How to test and run the application

-- To run the unit tests locally, go to the `.\demo-api` folder and enter:
+- To run the unit tests locally, enter:
 ```
-mvn test
+./mvnw test
 ```
   The acceptance tests report will be available at `target/AcceptanceTestReports/report.html`

 - To build the application locally you need to have Java 17 installed.
-Go to the `.\demo-api` folder and enter:
+Enter:
 ```
 ./mvnw clean package
 ```
-- To run the application using the embedded in-memory database, in the `.\demo-api` folder enter:
+- To run the application using the embedded in-memory database, enter:
 ```
-java -jar target/demo-api-1.0.0.jar
+java -jar target/banking-demo-api-1.0.0.jar
 ```
   The API endpoint will be available at `localhost:8080`